 His role is vital and requires a lot of attention, patience and availability.
 Every time we start a project I see that Product Owners are enthusiastic and willing to cooperate.
 In practice, it’s not always what it’s cracked up to be.
 Here are some issues that can be fixed:

 Sin #1: Wishful thinking (“We will make it all on time!
 People gonna love it!”)

 Once you have entered the startup world, there are no ready recipes.
 There are no blueprints you can follow and predict exactly what it will take to build a given product.
 That’s why you do it with the agile process because in agile you iterate and learn.
 From what you have learned comes the wisdom to make good decisions.
 Your best chance to deliver the best product is not to guess but to measure.
 To put it more simply – you can use the knowledge of what the team was able to accomplish in a given time to predict what else can be done.

 The same goes for the key functionalities that make a product – don’t just guess what is the users’ problem, ask them.

 Solution: Don’t make decisions based on feelings only.
 Whenever possible, look for evidence that can support your decision.

 Sin #2: Not knowing the product (“I don’t know what it should do, it was Mark’s idea …”)

 You are the one person, who should know the product like the back of your hand.
-If there are more stakeholders with ideas of what the product should be like, you are the person who should collect these and funnel them into backlog.
+If there are more stakeholders with ideas of what the product should be like, you are the person who should collect these and funnel them into the backlog.
 You are the master of the backlog, you were entrusted to deliver the product.
-The worst case scenario is when product owner doesn’t know what the product should do.
+The worst-case scenario is when the product owner doesn’t know what the product should do.
 It means you haven’t done your homework.

 Solution: There are many canvas tools (Business Model Canvas, Product Canvas) – use them to do your homework of learning together with the stakeholders what is the product you want to build.